-• The institution must ensure that the curriculum, faculty, equipment and facilities meet Eligibility Requirements, Accreditation Standards and Commission
+• The institution must ensure that the curriculum, faculty, equipment, and facilities meet Eligibility Requirements, Accreditation Standards, and Commission policies.
+These resources must be in place prior to submission of the Substantive Change Proposal.
+The proposal must include workforce and labor market data.

-3.7.3 Addition of Courses that Constitute 50% or More of the Units in a Program Offered through a Mode of Distance or Electronic Delivery, or Correspondence Education
+3.7.3 Addition of Courses that Constitute 50% or More of the Units in a Program Offered through a Mode of Distance or Electronic Delivery, or Correspondence Education (see 5.3)